18th Edition course

 There is no fixed number but from my experience of the 16th Edition and 17th Edition, it seems that the IET will bring out a new edition approximately every 10 years and there will be 3 amendments per edition.
 So I would expect to see a new Edition of the Wiring regulations in 2028 but that’s just a rough guess.

-Due to the innovations in technology used throughout the world, the Electrical industry is constantly changing, and this means that there is always new equipment and systems that are required to be installed by electricians.
-This change will require old regulations to change or deleted and new regulations to be added, so that Electricians can safely install these new systems whilst keeping compliance with the British Standards.
+Due to the innovations in technology used throughout the world, the Electrical industry is constantly changing.
+This means new equipment and systems regularly need installing by electricians.
+This change will require deleting old regulations and introducing new regulations.
+Therefore, Electricians can safely install these new systems whilst keeping compliance with the British Standards.

-The updating and maintenance of the BS7671 is the responsibility of a committee of experts from the electrotechnical industry and it is published jointly by The Institution of Engineering and Technology (IET) and the British Standards Institution (BSI).
+The updating and maintenance of the BS7671 is the responsibility of a committee of experts from the electrotechnical industry.
+The Institution of Engineering and Technology (IET) and the British Standards Institution (BSI) jointly publish it.

 Do you need to be an electrician to take the 18th Edition course?

 No not necessarily, whilst the qualification is primarily aimed at electricians and electrical trainees, it is also suitable for allied trades to undertake.
-There are times when other trades such as gas engineers, may need to connect up a boiler to an electrical supply, so in this case the gas engineer should have a good understanding of what is required by them to comply with the BS7671 IET Wiring regulations.
+There are times when other trades such as gas engineers, may need to connect up a boiler to an electrical supply.
+In this case, the gas engineer should have a good understanding of what is required by them to comply with the BS7671 IET Wiring regulations.

 Does the 18th Edition course qualify someone as an electrician?

 No not by itself and alarmingly enough, I have seen this several times online, where recruitment companies have advertised online for electricians and their only requirement in the job description was that the candidate held the 18th edition qualification.
 I believe this then led some people to think that it was the only qualification they required to become qualified.
-At the end of the day, the 18th Edition Course generally lasts no more than 3 days and is studied generally in a classroom.
-It will contain no practical learning and everything is aimed at just learning about the structure of the regulations, key areas and how to find information within the regulations.
+The 18th Edition course lasts up to three days, taught in a classroom, focusing solely on understanding the regulations and locating key information.

 What does the 18th Edition exam entail?

-The 18th Edition exam which is also known as the City and Guilds 2382 exam consists of 60 multiple choice questions over a duration of 120 minutes and the pass mark is 60%.
+The 18th Edition (City & Guilds 2382) exam has 60 multiple‑choice questions, lasts 120 minutes, and requires a 60% pass mark..
 If you would like a practice run, you can always try our free 30 question exam simulator here at https://www.electricalcoursesuk.co.uk/18th-edition-exam-simulator-60-mins/

 How can I find out more information about the 18th Edition course?